Riemannian conditional gradient methods for composite optimization problems: Numerical experiments

 \section{Numerical experiments}

 Sparse principal component analysis (Sparse PCA) plays a crucial role in high-dimensional data analysis by enhancing the interpretability and efficiency of dimensionality reduction.
 Unlike traditional PCA, which often produces complex results in high-dimensional settings, Sparse PCA introduces sparsity to refine data representation and improve clarity.
 This is particularly relevant in fields such as bioinformatics, image processing, and signal analysis, where interpretability and reconstruction accuracy are essential.
 In this section, we consider Sparce PCA problems to check the validity of our proposed methods.
-We explore two models for sparse PCA as in~\cite{huang_riemannian_2022}, where we set $\mathcal{X} = \mathcal{M}$ in each problem.
+We explore two models for sparse PCA as in~\cite{huang_riemannian_2022}; see that reference for further analysis.
+Here, we set $\mathcal{X} = \mathcal{M}$ in each problem, and Assumptions~\ref{assu Lsmooth}, \ref{assum lowerbounded} and~\ref{assu:Lg} hold.